Experimental hierarchy and optimal robustness of quantum correlations of two-qubit states with controllable white noise: Hierarchy of the classes of correlations for Werner-like states

-which instantly implies a standard result that Werner's states are nonlocal if $p>1/\sqrt{2}$ (see also Table~\ref{table1}).
-However, if $p\in (1/3,1/\sqrt{2})$, Werner's states are entangled without BIV (admitting a LHV model), as already demonstrated by Werner in 1989 in~\cite{Werner1989}.
+which instantly implies a standard result that the Werner states are nonlocal if $p>1/\sqrt{2}$ (see also Table~\ref{table1}).
+However, if $p\in (1/3,1/\sqrt{2})$, the Werner states are entangled without BIV (admitting an LHV model), as already demonstrated by Werner in 1989 in~\cite{Werner1989}.

 We find that the Bell nonlocality measure for the GWSs is given by